zer0ed/zer0prompt/README.md

 * continuation prompt
 * when logged in as root user, display info in red as a visual reminder.
 * displays the exit code when a command fails
-* sets xterm/rxvt terminal titles (shows username, WIDTHxLENGTH, and directory)
+* sets xterm/rxvt terminal titles (shows username, working directory. and terminal size)
 * user selectable colour themes, info colours, time format, and line graphics
+* auto detection of supported line graphics mode (standard or fallback)
-* user can manually set “no colour mode” and/or “safe line graphics” mode
+* user can manually set “no colour mode” and/or “graphics fallback mode"
 * very easy to install without making a mess of your .bashrc
 * tries not to pollute your bash environment!